 Despite this slow down in growth rates, small households are expected to account for most of future increases in household numbers, especially in one person households, households formed of two people without children, and one parent households.
-The number and proportion of households with 3 or 4 people are set to fall, though the number of large households (5+ people) composed of adults only - for example, student households or adult children living with parents -will increase slightly.
+The number and proportion of households with 4 or 5+ people are set to fall overall, though large households composed of adults only will increase.

-Chart 5: housing mix, 2011 and 2026 Sources: 2011- & 2008-based household projections, Welsh Government
+Sources: 2011- & 2008-based household projections, Welsh Government